MicrosoftDocs/intellicode/docs/custom-model-faq.md

 We expect that organizations may wish to have ways of sharing models that are unique to their organizational structure, access control models, et cetera.
 We’re interested to hear more from you about this subject.

+Read our [tips on sharing models](sharing-custom-models-tips.md) for some suggestions on how to get the most out of sharing models.

 ## Q. How often should I retrain the model?
 Does it get better over time?

 For AI-assisted IntelliSense recommendations, the model becomes stale if you change method usages and names, add new methods, et cetera.
 The model doesn't know about those new usages and names until you train it again.
 If you've made numerous changes or additions to a codebase, consider retraining any models that were created from it.